-3D reconstruction with bead models - DAMMIF/N and DAMAVER in RAW
+Part 4.
+3D reconstruction by bead models - DAMMIF/N and DAMAVER in RAW

 Shape reconstruction in SAXS is typically done using bead models (also called dummy atom models, or DAMs).
 The most common program used to generate these shapes is DAMMIF (and, to a lesser degree, DAMMIN) from the ATSAS package.
 We will use RAW to run DAMMIF/N. Because the shape reconstruction is not unique, a number of distinct reconstructions are generated, and then a consensus shape is made from the average of these reconstructions.
 The program DAMAVER from the ATSAS package is the most commonly used program for building consensus shapes.
-Note that you need ATSAS installed to do this part of the tutorial.

 - 1. Clear all of the data in RAW.
 Load the lysozyme.out file that you saved in the atsas_data folder in a previous part of the tutorial. - Note: If you haven't done the previous part of the tutorial, or forgot to save the results, you can find the lysozyme.out file in the atsas_data/lysozyme_complete folder. - 2.
 Right click on the lysozyme.out item in the IFT list.
-Select the "Bead Model (DAMMIF/N)" option. - 3.
+Select the "Run DAMMIF/N" option. - 3.
 Running DAMMIF generates a lot of files.
 Click the "Select/Change Directory" button, make a new folder in the atsas_data directory called lysozyme_dammif and select that folder. - 4.
 Change the number of reconstructions to 5. - Note: It is generally recommended that you do at least 10 reconstructions.
-However, for the purposes of this tutorial, 5 are enough. - Note: For final reconstructions for a paper, DAMMIF should be run in Slow mode.
-For this tutorial, or for obtaining an initial quick look at results, Fast mode is fine. - 5.
-Uncheck the "Refine average with dammin" checkbox. - Note: For final reconstructions for a paper, DAMMIN refinement should be done.
-However, it is quite slow, so for the purposes of this tutorial we won't do it.
+However, for the purposes of this tutorial, 5 are enough.

+• Note: For final reconstructions for a paper, DAMMIF should be run in Slow mode.
+For this tutorial, or for obtaining an initial quick look at results, Fast mode is fine.